abdelhaqueidali/Amsnfl/README.md

  * *i/ⵢⵉ : When you write *i where you use construct state of the plural words that start with "i" so that the it becomes "yi" in Latin but just ⵉ in Tifinagh.
 Check ✅ this option so that it becomes also ⵢⵉ in Tifinagh, the same happens if you write "yi" it will give ⵢⵉ.

   # Contribute :
-This app was built using Sketchware Pro.
-The source code is not included in this repository as I regularly make updates and fixes.
-If you're interested in reviewing the code or collaborating on a more advanced version, please contact me.
-The app's logic is based on understanding the conversion rules between different scripts, so recreating it from scratch is straightforward if you're familiar with the process.
-I may help with that.
+This application was developed using Sketchware Pro, and the source code is subject to frequent updates.
+For this reason, it is not currently hosted in this repository.

+​I believe the core logic of the app, which focuses on the specific conversion rules between the Tifinagh, Latin, Arabic, and Braille scripts, is more valuable than the code itself.
+If you're interested in re-creating a better version or simply want to review the code, please feel free to reach out.
+I'm open to providing guidance and the source files.